splunk/observability-workshop/docs/victorops/getting_started/multipass.md

 ## 3. Local VMs using Multipass

-The next step is to pull down the `cloud-init` file to launch a pre-configure VM.
+The next step is to pull down the `cloud-init` file to launch a pre-configured VM.

 === "Input"